About Lichen Catalog

-Questions about the database or its use should be addressed to M. McMullen.
+Questions about the database or its use should be addressed to Scott LaGreca.

 The name of the person who made the determination, and names of collectors are presented in the format: Last name, First name, Middle initial.

-In the Web Results Page, Users have the option to download all Search Results in three formats:
+Users have the option to download all Search Results as comma-delimited text file (button CSV).